autogluon/autogluon/examples/automm/README.md

    - `exp_dir` is the output path to store the weights and loggings.
    - `seed` determines the random seed.
 Default is 0.

 ### 1.2 Datasets
+We borrow 11 tabular datasets provided by [1], and use identically the same abbreviation as Table 1 in [1] to name each datasets.
+The original datasets provided by https://github.com/Yura52/tabular-dl-revisiting-models are all in  `Numpy.darray` format (can be downloaded from https://www.dropbox.com/s/o53umyg6mn3zhxy/data.tar.gz?dl=1).
+Data in `Numpy.darray` was first pre-processedin into `.csv` format, which can be loaded by `pandas.Dataframe` as the input to AutoMMPredictor.
-We borrow the datasets provided by [1], and use identically the same abbreviation as Table 1 in [1].
-The original datasets provided by https://github.com/Yura52/tabular-dl-revisiting-models are all in  `Numpy.darray` format (downloaded from https://www.dropbox.com/s/o53umyg6mn3zhxy/data.tar.gz?dl=1).
-We pre-processed them in to .csv format.
-Data will be automatically downloaded from s3 (thus online connection is necessary) if it does not exisit with the given dataset path.
+All Data will be automatically downloaded from s3 (thus online connection is necessary) if it does not exisit with the given dataset path.

 ### 1.3 FT_Transformer